evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 ---
 layout: blog_post
 comments: false
-title: "Programming harmonic oscillator in JavaScript"
+title: "Programming harmonic oscillator in HTML &amp; JavaScript"
 meta_description: "This tutorial shows how to program the motion of harmonic oscillator with JavaScript."
 tags: programming science
 ---